GECKODocs/Docs/docs/db2.md

 ## Recent Projects

-This area allows for quick access to the four most recent Projects you have created or that you have been added to.
+This area allows for quick access to recent Projects you have created or that you have been added to.

 ## Task Finder